 Tax is calculated at the rates prevailing in the respective jurisdictions in which the Group operates.
 The expected rate is the weighted average rate taking into account the Group's profits and losses in these jurisdictions adjusted for the Group's joint ventures.
-The tax charge for the year is higher than (2021: higher than) the expected tax charge due to the following factors:
+The tax charge for the year is the same as (2022: higher than) the expected tax charge due to the following factors: